lttng/lttng-docs/contents/getting-started/tracing-your-own-user-application.md

   * a **list of arguments** for the eventual `tracepoint()` call, each item being:
     * the argument C type
     * the argument name
-  * a **list of fields**, which will be the actual fields of the recorded events for this tracepoint
+  * a **list of fields**, which correspond to the actual fields of the recorded events for this tracepoint

 Here's a simple tracepoint definition example with two arguments: an integer and a string: